Careers in Aquatic Life Sciences

 TEACHING STAFF

-To ensure high-quality training that is closely aligned with the realities and evolving trends of the industry, our courses are designed and led by teams of experts from the professional world.
+To ensure high-quality training that is closely aligned with the realities and evolving trends of the sector’s professions, our training programs are designed and led by teams of experts from the professional world.

-Through this approach, we prioritize hands-on learning and a teaching methodology that fosters professional networking with industry stakeholders to enhance our students’ career prospects.
+Through this approach, we prioritize practical, hands-on learning and a teaching methodology that fosters professional networking with industry stakeholders to strengthen our students’ transition into the workforce.

 Educational Approach

-Our training programs are designed around a cross-disciplinary approach that combines theoretical instruction with hands-on, immersive learning.
+Our training programs are designed around a cross-disciplinary approach that combines theoretical knowledge with immersive, “hands-on” learning.

-We emphasize hands-on learning, particularly through supervised practical work in specialized facilities: microalgae, zooplankton, larval rearing, aquarium science, and aquaponics.
+We promote hands-on learning, particularly through supervised practical work in specialized facilities: microalgae, zooplankton, larval rearing, aquarium science, and aquaponics.

 THE MARINE STATION AND ITS FACILITIES

-All of our training programs in the field of aquatic life are held at the Sète Marine Station, a port city and a hub for aquaculture known for its maritime heritage and promotion of seafood products.
+All of our training programs in the field of aquatic life are offered at the Sète Marine Station, a port city and a major center for aquaculture known for its maritime heritage and the promotion of seafood products.

 Testimonials